Blocking Unwanted Calls

-The Prevalence of Robocalls
+The Prevalence of Robocalls and Spam Calls

 We’ve all had it happen to us, we’re seemingly going about our day, tackling errands, working, picking up the kids, etc. when we get a mysterious phone call from a number we’ve never seen, with our area code!
 Even stranger is when the number includes an unrecognizable area code from an area or state we have no tie to.
 Most of us know this call is probably a mistake, or a scam, but find ourselves picking up the phone anyway.
 Unfortunately for us, it usually ends up being another spam or robocall.
 We know how frustrating this can be, so we’re offering up some tips on how to block those pesky robocalls so they don’t take up any more time out of your day.

-For starters, you can actively avoid receiving communications from telemarketers by registering your mobile and/or landline phone numbers with the FTC’s Do Not Call Registry.
+You can actively avoid receiving communications from telemarketers by registering your mobile and/or landline phone numbers with the FTC’s Do Not Call Registry.
 Still, you’re going to have to take some additional actions of your own to minimize the frequency of these types of calls and texts.

 It is likely that scammers won’t respect that FTC's Do Not Call Registry.
 Still, it’s worth registering your landline and mobile phone numbers at donotcall.gov.
 On this website, you can check to see if your number is already registered, add your number, as well as report unwanted callers.